epicleet/write-ups/2022/zer0ptsCTF/crypto/anti_fermat/README.md

 ```
 where `a == ((1<<1024)-1 + k)/2` and `b == (((1<<1024)-1 + k)/2 - p)` with `k` unknown but small.

-Using an algorithm very similar to that of Fermat we can factorize `n`:
+Using an algorithm very similar to that of Fermat's Factorization Method, we can factorize `n`:

 ```python
 from math import isqrt